LinuxForHealth/docs/source/developer-setup.rst

 Build the image
 """""""""""""""
-The connect image build integrates the application's x509 certificate (PEM encoded) into the image.
+The connect image build integrates the application's x509 certificate (PEM encoded) and configurations into the image.
+In the local, or development environment, certificates and configuration are stored in the ./local-config/connect directory.
+Deployed environments may use separate directories for certificates and configuration.

-The :code:`APPLICATION_CERT_PATH` build argument is used to specify the location of the certificate on the host machine.
-If the :code:`APPLICATION_CERT_PATH` build argument is not provided, a default value of ./local-certs/lfh.pem is used.

 Build the image with Docker CLI
 """""""""""""""""""""""""""""""
 ::

-    docker build --build-arg APPLICATION_BUILD_CERT_PATH=./local-certs/ -t linuxforhealth/connect:0.25.0 .
+    docker build --build-arg CONNECT_CERT_PATH_BUILD_ARG=./local-config/connect \
+                 --build-arg CONNECT_CONFIG_PATH_BUILD_ARG=./local-config/connect \
+                 -t linuxforhealth/connect:0.42.0 .

 Build the image with Docker-Compose
 """""""""""""""""""""""""""""""""""